CESSProject/cess-portal/README.md

 Let me introduce the content of the configuration file of the one-click installation script.

+## **Configuration file**

+boardPath：Absolute path, the data kanban location of the result output; if not defined, output to: /etc/cess.d file.

+cessRpcAddr：Chain interaction address, the address that interacts with the chain.

+faucetAddress：Faucet address, the address to get coins from the faucet.

+idAccountPhraseOrSeed：Account private key, which is used as the user's mnemonic when signing transactions.

+accountPublicKey：The publicKey of public key conversion, used to query data on the chain, and the conversion address: https://polkadot.subscan.io/tools/ss58_transform.

+walletAddress：The wallet public key address, the owner id of the file when uploading the file metadata.

 ```shell
 ##The log file of the client's operation output, your operation results will be recorded in the output.log file under this file
 boardPath='/root'